 Come, sit at my table and I’ll tell you a story.
-A story made up of kitchens, dishes, mixes, baking, sharing and eating.
-With love, sorrows, yearning, passion, wonder, hope, change, curiosity and joy.
+A tale of kitchens, recipes, creativity, baking, sharing and eating packed full of love, sorrow, yearning, passion, wonder, hope, change, curiosity and joy.

-Cemented inside her is the knowledge that she can no longer continue working a job for Microsoft that leaves her feeling dead inside.
+Cemented inside her is the knowledge that she can no longer continue working a job that leaves her feeling dead inside.
 Passion-filled moments and people exist in the world and she has to do something she loves.

-From this little renaissance, her life led her on to heart-break and illness.
-She pieced herself back together, with the help of a long trip to Italy to study Yoga.
-Here, she fell in love with all things Italian, feeling more herself in the mediterranean world than her native UK.
-Back home, another serious bout of illness found her leaving college and back at her childhood home, virtually unable to leave her bed for 6 months.
-In this period of deep fear and uncertainty came an unwavering commitment from somewhere deep in her gut that said, “if I can just get better, I’ll move to Italy, that’s what I really want to do.”
+From this little renaissance, her life leads her on to heart-break and illness.
+She pieces herself back together, with the help of a long trip to Italy to study Yoga.
+Here, she falls in love with all things Italian, feeling more herself in the Mediterranean world than her native UK.
+Back home, another serious bout of illness finds her back at her childhood home, virtually unable to leave her bed for 6 months.
+In this period of deep fear and uncertainty comes an unwavering commitment from somewhere deep in her gut that says, “if I can just get better, I’ll move to Italy, that’s what I really want to do.”

 Now there’s another man.
 This one is called Rob.
 And, standing in front of a spiraliser with a sweet potato in his hand, he has already proved himself.
 She’d told him back in the UK, when he was falling for her, that she wanted out of the country, and, knowing it might mean the end of their relationship he did everything he could to help her.
 Their courtship has been full of words, music, dreams and food.
-They do everything together, including eating first vegetarian, then vegan, then, just after the move to Italy, deciding to eat raw vegan – hence the spiraliser and the poised sweet potato.
+They do everything together, including eating first vegetarian, then vegan, then, just after the move to Italy, raw vegan – hence the spiraliser and the poised sweet potato.
 Turning the handle, ribbons of orange flesh pour out.
-He catches them in a bowl.
-She riffs, adding red peppers, ripened by the Italian sun, sliced mushrooms, fresh coriander and then coats it in a unctuous dressing made of tahini whizzed up with dates, garlic, dried coriander and sometimes a touch of smoked paprika or chilli.
+Rob catches them in a bowl.
+She riffs, adding red peppers, ripened by the Italian sun, sliced mushrooms, fresh coriander and then coats it all in a unctuous dressing made of tahini, dates, garlic, dried coriander and a touch of smoked paprika.
 It is creamy, sweet, crunchy, gloopy and fresh and is something she always includes when feeding curious Italians a raw vegan dinner.

 Two hours on a train south from this kitchen and you’d be on the shores of a vast, piercingly blue, lake.
 One that sits nestled in the smooth green hills that form the border between Tuscany and Umbria.
 She finds a new kitchen here and in it discovers chestnut flour.
-Mixed with sweet potato, she bakes it into muffins and now sits opposite Rob, at the beautiful chestnut wood table that is the heart of the kitchen.
+Mixed with sweet potato, she bakes it into muffins and now sits opposite Rob, at the beautiful chestnut-wood table that is the heart of the kitchen.
 The muffins, having filled the room with nutty, sweet smells, steam as they break, and she watches as a river of butter melts its way down the cakey inside before scooping the mix onto her tongue.
 Rob licks his fingers.
 At 35 she can’t deny that, finally, her body is asking for a child.
-That yearning, and 5 years without a menstrual cycle, has pushed her on, to look for answers in food, answers that’d show that the doctor who told her she wouldn’t be able to concieve without drugs was wrong, answers that would, in the end, give her the baby she wanted, naturally.
+That yearning, and 5 years without a menstrual cycle, has pushed her on, and she’s looking for answers in food, answers that’ll show that the doctor who told her she wouldn’t be able to conceive without drugs that they were wrong, Answers that would, in the end, give her the baby she wanted, naturally.

 The blender is the other way: the Weston Price Foundation baby formula made with unpasteurised milk.
 Making this fresh every day is her lifeline; the thing she can still do for her son, Gabriel, even if she can no longer supply the milk he needs herself.
 And the same blender continues to earn its keep as the months roll on.
 She cooks chicken and mackerel, blending them with unpasteurised jersey cream.
 She bakes sweet potato and carrot; whizzes them with raw butter.
 Collected apples from the laden tree in the front garden are stewed them and mixed with more cream for the little man’s delight.

 From the gentle garden-of-England hills, we now move to a kitchen surrounded by salt spray, wind and the racous caw of seagulls.
 And let’s swap the blender for two slow cookers.
-And now watch her as she works the slow cooker just as hard as that blender, the world of the Gut and Psychology Syndrome diet pushing her kitchen creativity in a new direction.
-Because there was one more shock before she left her mother-in-law’s home in Kent: a terrifying ride in an ambulance to St Thomas’ hospital in London, where one-and-a-half-year-old Gabriel had emergency bowel surgery.
-Here, modern science saved her son’s life and then delivered him, and his exhausted parents home to try and pick a way to recovery.
+And now watch her as she works the slow cookers just as hard as that blender, the world of the Gut and Psychology Syndrome diet pushing her kitchen creativity in a new direction.
+Because there was one more shock before she left her mother-in-law’s home: a terrifying ride in an ambulance to St Thomas’ hospital in London, where one-and-a-half-year-old Gabriel had emergency bowel surgery.
+Modern science saved her son’s life and then delivered him, and his exhausted parents, home to try and pick a way to recovery.
 They have started a new life on the coast of Cornwall, south-west England.
 A family decision to embark on the meat-focused, complex-carb-free, GAPS diet (which they will do for nearly 2 years) sees bone broth, meat stock and imaginative stews the central part of her creating.

 Between this and when we next see her wares, a new kitchen is created.
 A kitchen pieced together consciously, more out of love than any she has inhabited yet.
 She and Rob buy a house and for the first time ever get to work out their own cooking space.
 At its heart is a table.
 A table she fell in love with when she first spied it, in pieces, in a garage housing second-hand furniture.
 Rob had seen it too, and they were soon finding a local carpenter to piece it back together and fashion some wooden benches so they could sit.
 This table will make their kitchen and their home.
 It is the thing she will most cry over when, unbeknownst to her now, she closes the front door of their home for the last time, 18 months hence, when Rob and her, hastened on by Brexit, finally let go into her yearning to be back in Italy and move their family to Tuscany.